The best ways to book or use points for this flight

 Aircraft and schedule

-LATAM has quite a lot of competition on the Sydney to Auckland route as one of six airlines, joined by Qantas, Virgin Australia, Air New Zealand, Emirates and China Airlines.
+LATAM has quite a lot of competition on the Sydney to Auckland route as one of four airlines, joined by Qantas, Virgin Australia and Air New Zealand.
 They operate a Boeing 787 Dreamliner, with one daily flight in each direction.

 LA801 departs Auckland at 7:30am for a 3 hour 40 minute flight to Sydney, arriving at 9:10am.